 Since time immemorial, healthy, self-determining and vibrant First Nations individuals, families and communities thrived throughout what is now known as British Columbia.
-A common thread across these diverse First Nations cultures was, and is, a holistic perspective on health and wellness reflective of the interconnectedness of the mental, physical, emotional and spiritual facets of life.
+A common thread across these diverse First Nations cultures was, and is, a wholistic perspective on health and wellness reflective of the interconnectedness of the mental, physical, emotional and spiritual facets of life.
 The well-being of First Nations peoples was forcibly interrupted through government colonial measures designed to "get rid of the Indian problem," including through disrupting First Nations' personal and collective self-determination, dispossessing First Nations from the environments that enabled them to flourish, and severing cultural and familial connections that supported First Nations' mental, emotional, physical and spiritual security.

-First Nations leadership, over many years, fought to change this narrative through direct action, court cases and negotiations that strove for the acknowledgment of their land title and rights, and led to the implementation of a new relationship with federal and provincial governments, and society as a whole.
+First Nations leadership, over many years, fought to change this narrative through direct action, court cases and negotiations that strove for the acknowledgment of their land title and rights, and led to the implementation of a new relationship with federal and provincial governments and society as a whole.
 Through these efforts, opportunities were created specifically to address the health and wellness of First Nations in BC.

 A series of plans and agreements from 2006 to today reflect a broad First Nations health and wellness agenda supported by a strong governance partnership between First Nations and federal and provincial governments.
-These plans and agreements were developed through the consensus leadership of BC First Nations, exercising their authorities collectively to establish a health governance structure and standards, and to mandate that governance structure to strategically advance BC First Nations health and wellness philosophies, interests and priorities.
+These plans and agreements were developed through the consensus leadership of BC First Nations who, by exercising their collective authorities, established a health governance structure and standards with a mandate to strategically advance BC First Nations health and wellness philosophies, interests and priorities.